Privacy Policy

 • Process payments and manage transactions

-• Send newsletters, updates, or marketing (with your consent)
+• Send newsletters, updates, resources, or marketing communications with your consent

 • Comply with legal obligations